 - At least 2 parents

-- Foundation Governors
+- At least 3 Foundation Governors (St Nicholas must maintain a Foundation Governor majority overall)

 Local Governing Body The LGB meets at least 4 times a year to consider: Provision; Safeguarding; Inclusion; Teaching, Learning and Assessment; Culture and Christian Ethos; Outcomes, Standards and Progress; Quality of the Curriculum Offer; EYFS; Behaviour and Welfare.
 There are nominated Governors for each of these key areas linked to the Way Forward Action Plan.
 Some Governors may also undertake planned monitoring activities across other schools in our Multi-Academy Trust.

-There is an expectation that there are at least 3 Foundation Governors in LGB.
+There is an expectation that there are at least 3 Foundation Governors in the LGBs for Ketton and Whissendine and a majority for St Nicholas .

 Please refer to the LGB – Monitoring Schedule.